 Holding signed and dated proof

-CAP and the ASA regard the use of before and after photos in the same way as testimonials, and marketers should therefore ensure that they meet the requirements of rules 3.45 to 3.48 of the CAP Code.
-They should hold signed and dated proof that the photos are genuine and have not been manipulated (EF Medispa, 20 February 2013, Love Me Ltd, 4 January 2012).
+CAP and the ASA regard the use of ‘before and after’ photos in the same way as testimonials, and marketers should therefore ensure that they meet the requirements of rules 3.45 to 3.48 of the CAP Code.
+They should hold signed and dated proof that the photos are genuine and have not been manipulated (The Dental Suite, 13 December 2017, EF Medispa, 20 February 2013).
 The photos should not exaggerate the efficacy of the product and marketers need to ensure that they have relevant evidence to substantiate the impression created by the images.
-One marketer showed that their before and after photos were genuine but did not provide a robust body of evidence to substantiate the level of efficacy implied by the photos.
-(BuyCosmetics.com, 25 January 2006).

 The use of production techniques in cosmetic advertising

-CAP issued a Help Note in April 2011 because ‘before’ and ‘after’ images are frequently used in cosmetic advertising.
-The Help Note, entitled “Cosmetic advertising: Use of production techniques in cosmetics advertising”, offers greater clarification on the use of pre- and post- production techniques in cosmetic ads and the ways in which they can mislead.
-It discusses, for example: ‘before’ and ‘after’ images where only the ‘after’ image had used pre-production techniques (Johnson & Johnson Ltd, 6 January 2010); the use of lash inserts that are longer or thicker than the model’s natural lashes (Coty UK Ltd t\a Rimmel London, 24 November 2010, L’Oreal (UK) Ltd, 25 July 2007); re-touching related to any characteristics directly relevant to the apparent performance of the product, for example, removing or reducing the appearance of lines and wrinkles around the eyes for an eye cream advertisement (L’Oreal (UK) Ltd t/a Maybelline, 27 July 2011; Procter & Gamble (Health & Beauty Care) Ltd, 16 December 2009); the excessive use of hair extensions or inserts that significantly add to hair volume in hair care advertisements (L’Oreal (UK) Ltd, 2 June 2010); and so on.
+CAP has included detailed guidance about ‘before and after’ imagery in their Advertising Guidance entitled “Cosmetic advertising: Use of production techniques in cosmetics advertising”.
+This guidance offers greater clarification on the use of pre- and post- production techniques in cosmetic ads and the ways in which they can mislead.
+It discusses, for example: ‘before and after’ images where only the ‘after’ image had used pre-production; the use of lash inserts that are longer or thicker than the model’s natural lashes; re-touching related to any characteristics directly relevant to the apparent performance of the product (for example, removing or reducing the appearance of lines and wrinkles around the eyes for an eye cream advertisement); the excessive use of hair extensions or inserts that significantly add to hair volume in hair care advertisements and so on.

 The main message here is that advertising claims (including visual claims) should not mislead by exaggerating the effect the product is capable of achieving.
-Marketers should ensure they retain appropriate material to be able to demonstrate whether any re-touching has been carried out, in the event of an investigation (Parfums Christian Dior (UK) Ltd, 24 October 2012, L’Oreal (UK) Ltd t/a Lancome, 27 July 2011).
+Marketers should ensure they retain appropriate material to be able to demonstrate whether any re-touching has been carried out, in the event of an investigation.

 Small print and qualifications